 Throw all the tomatoes into the screaming hot skillet and let them cook with a little red wine until you have a juicy sauce.
 Stir in fresh herbs, then add the noodles, zucchini noodles, and cheese.
 Transfer to the oven and bake until the noodles are tender and the cheese has melted.

 About an hour later you’ll have a vegetable-filled summer lasagna that’s both pretty and delicious.

 A few notes about this recipe…

-For the noodles, I like to use no boil lasagna noodles, and not too many off them.
-I went back and forth about wether or not I wanted this lasagna to just be zucchini noodles or to also include real pasta.
-In the end I decided to do half real pasta and half zucchini noodles.
+For the noodles, I like to use no-boil lasagna noodles, and not too many of them.
+I went back and forth about whether or not I wanted this lasagna to just be zucchini noodles or to also include real pasta.
+In the end, I decided to do half real pasta and half zucchini noodles.
 I love the combo and think it’s perfect…but then would you really expect me not to include pasta?!
 I say went back and forth, but really, there wasn’t much of a debate.
 More like a flickering thought…

 Meaning, there was always going to be a little pasta in the dish.
 Never enough pasta if you ask me.

 For the cheese, I use a combo of ricotta, fontina, and parmesan, but feel free to use three of your favorites.
 Burrata, provolone, and mozzarella would all be great, so again, use what you love most!

 I’ve loved making this for Saturday dinner parties, Sunday dinners with my family, or even on a random Wednesday night.
 It takes about an hour from start to finish, which might seem like a long time, but really it’s mostly all cooking time and very little hands-on time, which is great!